Codex Security Agent: Continuous Vulnerability Scanning and Automated Threat Modelling

 Availability and Access

 Codex Security is available as a research preview to ChatGPT Enterprise, Business, and Edu customers through the Codex web interface, with free usage for the initial month1.
-OpenAI also launched Codex for OSS, offering free ChatGPT Pro accounts and Codex Security access to open-source maintainers4.
+OpenAI also launched Codex for OSS, offering eligible open-source maintainers six months of ChatGPT Pro, conditional access to Codex Security, and API credits for programmatic use4.
+Projects like vLLM have already used Codex Security to find and patch issues in regular development workflows.
+Giving maintainers of critical infrastructure access to a tool that caught CVE-2025-32988 through CVE-2025-32990 in a single scan is a meaningful force multiplier for the broader ecosystem4.

 Currently, the feature is accessed exclusively through the Codex web UI at chatgpt.com/codex/security — there is no dedicated CLI subcommand for it yet, though the Codex CLI can be integrated into CI/CD pipelines for complementary code-quality and SAST post-processing5.